 Our members are Honorably Discharged Veterans from all branches of our Military Services who gave of themselves in the service of their country as all Veterans have.
 We are now giving to our community and to those Veterans who pass before us.
 We encourage other Honorably Discharged Veterans to join us in the wonderful and satisfying Mission as a tribute to our fallen Comrades who have served our Nation so greatly.

-When the US Military reduced its forces in 1989/1990, they declared they would no longer provide military funerals rites for deceased veterans.
+When the US Military reduced its forces in 1989/1990, they declared they would no longer provide military funerals honors for deceased veterans.
 A group of veteran volunteers in Randolph County formed the Randolph County Veterans Council.
-The objective of the council was to organize a Veterans Day Parade, establish a veteran's memorial monument, and form an honor guard to provide military rites for veterans when requested by the veteran's family.
+The objective of the council was to organize a Veterans Day Parade, establish a veteran's memorial monument, and form an honor guard to provide military honors for veterans when requested by the veteran's family.

-In March 1990, the Randolph County Honor Guard was formed with the mission to provide military funeral rites to all veterans, without regard to branch of service or membership in any veteran service organization, and at no charge to the families.
+In March 1990, the Randolph County Honor Guard was formed with the mission to provide military funeral honors to all veterans, without regard to branch of service or membership in any veteran service organization, and at no charge to the families.
 There were 19 original members of the Honor Guard: